bonfire-networks/CommonsPub-Server/README.md

 * `docker-compose run --rm web bin/moodle_net help` returns all the possible commands

 There is a command that currently is not working: `seed_db`.
-The reason is that to generate ActivityPub ID we need the URL where the server is running, but `Phoenix` is not launched in this command.
+The reason is that to generate ActivityPub IDs we need the URL where the server is running, but `Phoenix` is not launched in this command.

-However, we can still do it.
-To seed the database we can run the following command in an `iex` console:
+However, we can do so by running the following command in an `iex` console:

 `iex> MoodleNet.ReleaseTasks.seed_db([])`